 English based on world literature, mythology, and legends

 history that is chronological and inclusive of the world's great civilizations

 science that surveys geography, astronomy, meteorology, physical and life sciences

 mathematics that develops competence in arithmetic, algebra, and geometry

 arts including music, painting, drawing, sculpture, drama, eurythmy,

-pracitcal arts such as knitting, weaving, and woodworking
+practical arts such as knitting, sewing and fiber arts, woodworking, and metalsmithing.

 The Waldorf high school is dedicated to helping students develop their full potential as scholars, artists, athletes, and community members.
 The course of study includes: